By Ellen S. Mommaerts

 The Watzka family has had a Norbertine connection through Prémontré High School, Notre Dame de la Baie Academy, and St. Norbert College (SNC) for generations.
 This accidental project added another Norbertine connection.
 To my surprise, one of the volunteers that day was Evan Watzka, now entering his sophomore year at SNC, who had come to the NVC residence as a volunteer his first year at SNC during the college’s annual “Into the Streets” community service event, proving the world is a small place.

 I worked with Bryce, his dad Kelly, and uncle Scott on the planning, and with Bryce’s extended family, fellow troop members, and friends.
 We volunteered by fundraising and executing the construction of the storage shed just days shy of Bryce’s 18th birthday and leaving home to begin his college career.

 I pray in gratitude … I know [this project] will benefit our community garden efforts well into the future.

 The final result of the $1,032 project is a great storage building on the garden site, allowing us to remove all of the garden tools, hoses, tomato cages, watering cans, and other necessary items from the NVC house garage.

 Thank you to the City of Green Bay Neighborhood and Inspection Divisions for their support of the project and for issuing the building permit that made the construction possible.
 I pray in gratitude to Bryce and his dad Kelly, in getting this project accomplished efficiently.
 I know it will benefit our community garden efforts well into the future.

 - “Change is the end result of all true learning.” —Leo Buscaglia (page 11)

-To learn more about the NVC, a full-time service opportunity and outreach program of the Norbertine community, contact Ellen Mommaerts, director, at 920.403.2944 or email@example.com.
+For more information about the Norbertine Volunteer Community, contact Ellen Mommaerts, director, at 920.403.2944 or email@example.com.